EliFinkelshteyn/Lipstick/README.markdown

 ## Installation

 To install Lipstick, you'll first need to have Hadoop and Pig properly installed.
-There are instructions for this on [Confluence](http://confluence:8090/display/tech/How+to+Configure+Your+Computer+to+Use+Hadoop).
+There are instructions for this all over the internet.
 Once this is finished:

 1. Simply git clone the project
 2. Add *path/to/Lipstick/resources/jython-standalone-2.5.2.jar* to your PIG_CLASSPATH.
 Go ahead and do this in your .bashrc so you never need to worry about it again.
 That's it.